PrecLLM: A Privacy-Preserving Framework for Efficient Clinical Annotation Extraction from Unstructured EHRs using Small-Scale LLMs: Introduction

-Early works of computational phenotyping search keywords from EHRs.
-Specifically, they first extract disease, medication, or lab-related keywords by simple searching algorithms, and then derive the disease phenotype based on rules designed by domain experts \cite{zeng2019phenotyping}.
-Rule-based systems, such as Unified Medical Language System \cite{Bodenreider2004rule}, were utilized for various phenotypes including diabetes mellitus \cite{ware2009rule} and adverse drug events \cite{li2014rule}.
-However, the designed rules can fall short in inferring complicated clinical notes.
-To address this issue, previous studies utilized statistical learning methods to predict disease phenotype after feature engineering the searched keywords and structural data \cite{pineda2015comparison, teixeira2017evaluating,zhang2019high}.
-Although these methods improve the manually designed rules, they usually ignore the context of the searched keywords in the clinical notes and may misinterpret those keywords.
+To manage the complexity of unstructured EHR data, early computational phenotyping strategies relied on keyword searching.
+These methods typically extracted disease, medication, or lab-related keywords using lexical matching algorithms, subsequently deriving disease phenotypes based on rules designed by domain experts \cite{zeng2019phenotyping}.
+Rule-based systems leveraging resources such as the Unified Medical Language System \cite{Bodenreider2004rule} were utilized for various phenotypes including diabetes mellitus \cite{ware2009rule} and adverse drug events \cite{li2014rule}.
+However, these designed rules often fall short in inferring complex clinical information from notes.
+To address this limitation, some studies utilized statistical learning methods to predict disease phenotypes after engineering features from the searched keywords and structured data \cite{pineda2015comparison, teixeira2017evaluating, zhang2019high}.
+While these methods improved upon manually designed rules, they typically ignored the context of the searched keywords within the clinical notes, potentially leading to misinterpretation.